agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 | **Guangzhou Charge**   |             **79** |
 | Los Angeles Valiant    |                --- |

-The [2021 Guangzhou Charge][2021_charge] have the highest gatekeeper score it is, once again, [due to only having a single team below them][volatility]: the winless [2021 Los Angles Valiant][2021_valiant].
-So they are not my pick for the gatekeeper of Asian region.
+The [2021 Guangzhou Charge][2021_charge] have the highest gatekeeper score, but it is, once again, [due to only having a single team below them][volatility]: the winless [2021 Los Angles Valiant][2021_valiant].
+So I do not think they're a good choice for gatekeepers.

 [2021_charge]: https://en.wikipedia.org/wiki/2021_Guangzhou_Charge_season
 [2021_valiant]: https://en.wikipedia.org/wiki/2021_Los_Angeles_Valiant_season

-Instead, I choose the [2021 Seoul Dynasty][2021_dynasty], who had a similarly bad win rate against better teams (22% for Dynasty, 21% for Valiant), but who earn their 85% win rate against lower ranked teams honestly by beating teams that have actually won games, like the 10 and 10 [2021 Philadelphia Fusion][2021_fusion].
+Instead, I would choose the [2021 Seoul Dynasty][2021_dynasty], who had a similarly bad win rate against better teams (22% for Dynasty, 21% for Charge), but who earn their 85% win rate against lower ranked teams honestly by beating teams that have actually won games, like the 10 and 10 [2021 Philadelphia Fusion][2021_fusion].

 [2021_dynasty]: https://en.wikipedia.org/wiki/2021_Seoul_Dynasty_season
 [2021_fusion]: https://en.wikipedia.org/wiki/2021_Philadelphia_Fusion_season